URL Shortening Best Practices

 How do you know whether your influencer marketing is worth the investment?
 Or which influencers are getting the best results?

-Use BL.INK to create a different short links for each influencer so you can track their reach and ROI separately.
+Use BL.INK to create a different short link for each influencer so you can track their reach and ROI separately.
 Each influencer gets a personalized link, and you get transparency into how their efforts are affecting your business.

 9. Use short links for paid ads